-The origin of the term fairy bread is not known, but some say it may come from the poem 'Fairy Bread' by Robert Louis Stevenson in his anthology A Child's Garden of Verses published in 1885.
+The exact origin of fairy bread is not known, but some say it may come from the poem "Fairy Bread" by Robert Louis Stevenson in his anthology A Child's Garden of Verses published in 1885.
 The poem is as follows:

 Come up here, O dusty feet!